 Our Analysis and Test Results

 In absolute terms, the Findr 102 is one of the heavier skis we reviewed.
 The pair we tested (in 184cm length) weighs 7.1 pounds for the pair.
 The catch is, we like lightweight skis in this review category.
-Backcountry skiing is human powered skiing, and human-powered skiing is better with light gear.
+Backcountry skiing is human-powered skiing, and human-powered skiing is better with light gear.
 We filter our selections by lighter gear; therefore, the Findr appears heavy in this review.
-Truth is, though, that as compared to older skis and alpine skis, these are ultralight.
+The truth is, though, that as compared to older skis and alpine skis, these are ultralight.
 Also, as compared to other skis of this width, these are ultralight.
 In our "weight per surface area" calculations, the Findr does a lot better, by comparison.